 • Nearest Major Airport: Boston Logan International Airport

-• Average Temperatures: 62°F // 47°F
+• Average Temperature: 62°F // 47°F

-22. Mount Rainer National Park, Washington
+23. Mount Rainer National Park, WA

 If you’re looking for a unique place to take in fall foliage and one of the best places to visit in the USA in October, head to Mount Rainier National Park — one of the best day trips from Seattle

 While you’ll find a few deciduous trees — like Bigleaf Maple — sprinkled throughout Rainier’s pine tree forests, you’ll primarily see spectacular fall foliage amongst the wildflowers and shrubs carpeting the mountain slopes.
-To immerse yourself in the autumnal colors, explore some of the best Mount Rainier hikes to get up close and personal with the plant life that turns dazzling shades of gold, burnt orange, and scarlet in October.
+To immerse yourself in the autumn colors, explore some of the best Mount Rainier hikes to get up close and personal with the plant life that turns dazzling shades of gold, burnt orange, and scarlet in October.

-The Skyline Trail has magnificent displays of blueberries and Indian Paintbrush while leading you to jaw dropping views of the Nisqually Glacier.
+The Skyline Trail has magnificent displays of blueberries and Indian Paintbrush while leading you to jaw-dropping views of the Nisqually Glacier.
 October is also an incredible time to see the wildlife in Mount Rainier National Park, like marmots or even black bears, frantically scurrying around to pack on the pounds before the park’s snowy winters.

 For something a bit lower intensity, consider cruising the Chinook Scenic Byway, a 107-mile drive through Mount Rainier and Mount Baker Snoqualmie National Forest, passing by colorful fall foliage, rushing waterfalls, and some of the best views the Pacific Northwest has to offer.
 And don’t forget to spend a day in Seattle before or after your adventures in Mount Rainier National Park — October is one of the best months to visit this vibrant city.